benalexau/hash-bench/README.md

 including or redistributing any Jacksum files (you must manually download and install Jacksum yourself, as described above).

-Two hash implementations (SipHash_2_4, Siphash-java-inline) are not available from any known Maven repository.
+Three hash implementations (SipHash_2_4, Siphash-java-inline, the OVE implementation of BLAKE2b) are not available from any known Maven repository.
 As each implementation is a single file, they have been placed in the ``thirdparty`` directory.
 Their licenses are shown in those files.